Reason for case study approach

 4. Contextual Analysis: Case studies allow for a thorough examination of the context in which the case is embedded.
 This is important for understanding how context influences the phenomena under investigation.

 5. Qualitative Research: Case studies are well-suited for qualitative research, where the focus is on gaining insights into meanings, perceptions, experiences, and social phenomena.
-Qualitative data collection methods, such as interviews and observations, are often used in case studies.
+Qualitative data collection methods,

 6. Unique or Rare Cases: When dealing with unique, rare, or unusual cases, the case study approach is valuable.
 Researchers can explore atypical situations that may not be easily accessible through other research methods.